-I am cheap.
-I ran out of vanilla extract and saw the insane prices for such small bottles in the store.
-Seriously.
-Insane.
-They sell it in those tiny bottles to keep the price reasonable but look at the cost per quart.
-I dare you.
-At my local grocery store, the prices ranged between $50 and $200 per quart!
+Vanilla is so outrageously expensive and we are cheap around here.
+At my local grocery store, the prices ranged between $50 and $200 per quart of vanilla!
 No wonder they sell it in those tiny bottles.
 Who can afford that?
 This homemade version is around $25 per quart – but we will make it in a smaller quantity to save money, like we show you below.

 Vanilla extract is made from two ingredients.
 That’s it.
 Vanilla Beans and Vodka.
 Fortunately, my neighborhood liquor store is in the same shopping complex as the grocery store, so I popped over to pick up some vodka.
 It doesn’t matter which one you get as long as it’s 40%, but don’t get a flavored one.

 I ordered vanilla beans on Amazon.
 I couldn’t afford the price for the ones in the grocery store.
 Thank goodness for Amazon Prime, because they arrived in just a couple of days.

 Grade B is the way to go.
-Don’t be fooled into thinking that Grade A vanilla beans are better than Grade B. This isn’t a classroom score.
+Don’t be fooled into thinking that Grade A vanilla beans are better than Grade B for extract.
+This isn’t a classroom score.
 If you really want to geek out on the fine points of vanilla bean use, read this informative article at Vanilla Review.
 These are the ones that extract is generally made from.

-Grade A beans have a higher water content and, as a result, are more supple.
+These beans have a higher water content and, as a result, are more supple.
 They are much more visually appealing than Grade B. These are used for food dishes primarily.
 The vanilla beans come out of the pod beautifully so if you want to make a gorgeous vanilla bean scone, I would choose the Grade A Gourmet Beans.

 These beans are drier, contain less water and do not look as nice.
 These are the beans that are meant for using in extracts.
 Make sure you order these.